-Orthodox Easter follows a period of 50 days of lent, during which fasting takes place.
-Easter in Cyprus generally last for 5 days, from Good Friday, through to the following Tuesday.
+Orthodox Easter follows 50 days of lent, during which fasting takes place.
+Easter in Cyprus generally lasts for 5 days, from Good Friday, through to the following Tuesday.
 Most major shops and businesses will close for much of the Easter period.
-On Easter saturday, everybody heads for the churches for the midnight sermon.
+On Easter Saturday, everybody heads for the churches for the midnight sermon.

 This is the end of fasting, and most people go home to eat traditional easter soup Cypriot Easter Soup(mayeritsa) and flaounes, which are traditional easter cheese pastries.

-Easter Sunday is a day of rejoice, feasting, drinking, singing and cracking red dyed eggs.
+Easter Sunday is a day of rejoicing, feasting, drinking, singing and cracking red-dyed eggs.
 The idea of the eggs is to tap your egg hard against your opponent’s egg, and the person who holds the last uncracked egg will be lucky.
 It is mostly children who play the eggs, but many adults do too.

 Barbeques will be lit up all around the island as spring lambs are roasted on the spit, and the wine flows freely.

 Cyprus cuisine is much like the Greek cuisine.
-The Cypriot cuisine involves appetizers, delicacies and salads, main dishes and sweets.
+Cypriot cuisine involves appetizers, delicacies, and salads, main dishes, and sweets.
 There is also the traditional Cyprus coffee and other traditional beverages brewed on the island.